 Urban primary care

-A longitudinal integrated clerkship for third-year medical students.
+MetroPAP is a longitudinal integrated clerkship for third-year medical students.
 During the nine-month-long program, MetroPAP students complete core clinical clerkship requirements in a metropolitan setting.
 Students benefit from continuity experiences with patients, families, preceptors, staff, and the community over an extended period.
 This allows students to follow patients through different venues of care: hospital, clinic, specialist practice, emergency room, regional treatment center, nursing homes, and home visits.
-In this way they see the impact of health and disease on patients' lives and their families and communities.